How to Care for Opal Inlay

 Clarity grades start at (FL/IF) Flawless and Internally Flawless, through (I3) Included-3.
 Na Hoku Solitaire diamonds are (VS1 to SI2) on the Clarity Grading Scale.

-Other clarity grades are available on request by contacting our Customer Service department, or visiting our Na Hoku stores.
+Other clarity grades are available on request by contacting Na Hoku Customer Service, or by visiting our Na Hoku stores.

 Carat weight is the unit of measure that signifies the size of the diamond by its weight and not by measurement.
 It is not a factor that denotes quality.
 Larger diamonds (heavier carat weight) are rarer and therefore more expensive than smaller diamonds.